-Students may obtain information concerning childcare, housing and other community resources from the Student Services Coordinator or appropriate University staff member.
+Students may obtain information concerning childcare, housing, and other community resources from the appropriate University staff member.

 Personal

 Students are encouraged to seek assistance from any member of the staff or faculty when problems of a personal nature will have a negative effect on their ability to do their best work at Bryan University.
 When appropriate, students will be referred to outside agencies or professionals for support or assistance.